bk1202/TalkType/README.md

 Local-first, system-wide voice typing.
 Press a global shortcut, speak, press it again, and the cleaned transcript is pasted into the app you were using.

-TalkType is being prepared as an open-source desktop application.
+TalkType is being made as an open-source desktop application.
 Windows users receive both a portable build and a normal installer; GitHub Actions builds both from the published source for tagged releases.